 Like an adult body, infant’s body and brain need sufficient nutrients too.
 The nutrients help best in developing brains and can benefit them with numerous things.
-Food play an important part in building brain of infants.
-Let’s have a look at some food which can prove beneficial to your babies.
+Food plays an important part in building brain of infants.
+So, let’s have a look at some food which can prove beneficial to your babies.

 Eggs are known as an excellent source of proteins, and their yolks have choline, an essential nutrient for memory development.
 Choline can help your toddler with brain development, healthy functioning and with the good memory.

 Whole grains such as cereals and bread provides glucose, an important energy source our brain needs, so is to infants.
 B vitamins in the whole grains are most beneficial for the nervous systems.

 Packed with vitamin C and other antioxidants, berries can help improve infant’s memory.
 The omega-3 fats from the seeds of berries can help with good brain function.
 The more intense the color of any berries such as cherries, blueberries strawberries, and blackberries, the more nutrients it has.

 Deep colored vegetables are rich and can be the excellent source of antioxidants that help to keep baby’s brain cells healthy.
 Some of the veggies include carrots, spinach, tomatoes, sweet potatoes and pumpkin which can also prove beneficial to babies.

 Fatty fish, such as salmon is a rich source of omega-3 fatty acid which is beneficial for an infant’s brain growth and function.
 These fatty acids can help kids in improving mental skills.